 To disguise an ugly beam, new curtains were designed to create a cosy alcove for the bed where the walls are lined in padded fabric.

 Interior designer Garry Meakins created wardrobes to frame the door to the new en suite as a deliberate contrast to the more traditional woodwork elsewhere in the house.
-The green colour is echoed inside the bathroom, while the detailing was inspired by French designer Christian Bérard’s mural, painted in 1939 at the Guerlain Institute in Paris.
+The green color is echoed inside the bathroom, while the detailing was inspired by French designer Christian Bérard’s mural, painted in 1939 at the Guerlain Institute in Paris.

 Lack of wall space for a single large mirror inspired Garry to design the abstract collage of smaller mirrors.

 A reading nook was designed to sit under the acute eaves and wallpaper added to enhance the cosy feel.